 Rubbish skip at Lock 6 Boat ramp

-With its great stands of the majestic river red gum and the hardy black box Chowilla Game Reserve provides habitat for a diverse range of wildlife.
+With its great stands of the majestic river red gum and the hardy black box, Chowilla Game Reserve provides a habitat for a diverse range of wildlife.
 Discover the peaceful waterways of the Murray River and its anabranches by canoe or kayak while observing the amazing array of birdlife.
 Due to its remote nature, Chowilla provides great opportunities for secluded bush camping and reconnecting with nature.

 This game reserve is an integral part of the Riverland Biosphere Reserve, comprising 18,000 hectares of floodplains and wetlands.
 Chowilla is an important refuge for waterbird populations.
 It is recognised as a Riverland Wetland of International Importance declared under the Ramsar convention, and one of the six ‘The Living Murray’ icon sites in the Murray-Darling Basin.
-Regulators allow the area to be flooded in cycles that mimic natural river behaviour before the locks were installed in the 1920-30s
+Regulators allow the area to be flooded in cycles that mimic natural river behavior before the locks were installed in the 1920-30s